promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0695`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0696`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 3 commits to countr/website
+✅ Merged PR #6 in countr/website
+✨ Pushed 1 commit to countr/website
+💪 Opened PR #6 in countr/website
 ❌ Closed PR #1 in countr/website
 🗣 Commented on #1 in countr/website
 ✨ Pushed 1 commit to biaw/kai-bot